MosheAmitay/ProtAPI/README.md

 YNpdb includs two functions:
-1. search_pdb()- askes for pdb ids and columns(records) of interest and prints and returns the information about them arranged.
+1. search_pdb()- askes for pdb ids and columns(records) of interest and prints and returns the information about them arranged as a dictionary.
 2. print_all()- askes for pdb ids and columns(records) of interest and prints and returns the full records as a dictionary.